The Main Components of an Effective Visual Management System

 TPM

-TPM visuals can be effective in identifying and preventing abnormalities from turning into failures.
+Total productive maintenance visuals can be highly effective in identifying and preventing abnormalities from turning into failures.
 Marking gauges, oil levels and lube points are examples of visual controls that enable employees to easily detect abnormalities and out-of-specification conditions.
 If something is not normal, we want to make that as apparent as possible.
-Another example is using colored sleeves to identify all the tools within a particular kit, team or area.
-This will help reducing the time spent looking for lost tools.
+Another example is using colored sleeves to differentiate tools within specific kits, teams, or areas, thereby reducing the time spent looking for lost or misplaced tools.

 Marking Gauges